Should Oxygen Be In Your Skincare?•

 FREE REPORT …

 K.D.
 Gates’ Celsaderm skin-care products are naturally formulated using only healthy, skin-rejuvenating ingredients.
-Learn more about K.D. and the Celsaderm product line, and pick up her free report on 5 Amazing Ingredients for Healthy Skin, at www.Celsaderm.com.
+Learn more about K.D. and the Celsaderm product line at www.Celsaderm.com.

 References: http://www.paulaschoice.com/cosmetic-ingredient-dictionary/definition/hydrogen-peroxide; http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3454471/; http://www.vivo.colostate.edu/hbooks/pathphys/misc_topics/radicals.html